Now Available For Your TV or Gaming Room: Govee Glide RGBIC Wall Light

 Availability & Price Information

-The Govee Glide RGBIC Wall Light retails for £99.99 and comes with a one-year warranty as well as free shipping.
-It is currently available in the UK, Europe, Canada, and the US through the official online Govee store (govee.com) or on Govee's Amazon page.
+The Govee Glide RGBIC Wall Light retails for $99.99 and comes with a one-year warranty as well as free shipping.
+It is currently available in the US, Europe, Canada, and the UK through the official online Govee store (govee.com) or on Govee's Amazon page.

 Shape your lighting with the Glide wall light.